You can use Child Support Collect if we’ve done any of the following:

 When you pay

 You choose how often to pay.
-This can be weekly, fortnightly, monthly or yearly.
+This can be weekly, fortnightly or monthly.

 Payments are for the past week, fortnight or month.
 You shouldn’t pay in advance.
 They’re due 7 days after the week, fortnight or month ends.